gshipley/roadshow/07-databases.md

 	],

 ###** OpenShift Magic **
-As soon as we set the environment variables on the DeploymentConfiguration, some magic happened.
-OpenShift decided that this was a significant enough change to warrant updating the internal version number of the DeploymentConfiguration.
-You can verify this by looking at the output of *oc get dc*:
+As soon as we set the environment variables on the *DeploymentConfiguration*, some magic happened.
+OpenShift decided that this was a significant enough change to warrant updating the internal version number of the *DeploymentConfiguration*.
+You can verify this by looking at the output of `oc get dc`:

     ...
     openshift3mlbparks   ConfigChange, ImageChange   2

-Something that increments the version of a DeploymentConfiguration, by default, causes a new deployment.
-You can verify this by looking at the output of *oc get rc*:
+Something that increments the version of a *DeploymentConfiguration*, by default, causes a new deployment.
+You can verify this by looking at the output of `oc get rc`:

     openshift3mlbparks-1   openshift3mlbparks ...
 0
     openshift3mlbparks-2   openshift3mlbparks ...
 1